The Mummy: Tomb of the Dragon Emperor: Plot

-In ancient China, a warlord unites the country's kingdoms into an empire, becoming the Dragon Emperor.
-He led a civil war to become the founder of the Qin dynasty, with his men burning existing books and scrolls.
-He later ordered the construction of the Great Wall of China, and buried his enemies' corpses beneath it.
-He learns to control fire, water, earth, wood, and metal—the traditional Chinese Wuxing elements.
+In ancient China, a warlord united the country's kingdoms into an empire, becoming the Dragon Emperor.
+He led a conquest to unify Qin and became the founder of the Qin dynasty, constructing the Great Wall of China as he buried the corpses of his enemies beneath it.

-However, the Emperor grows fearful that his death will end all he has accomplished and summons Zi Yuan, a sorceress.
-He sends her to an ancient monastery with his second-in-command, General Ming, to find the long-lost Oracle Bones, which hold the key to eternal life.
-She and Ming fall in love, despite the Emperor wanting Zi Yuan to himself.
-When one of his servants witnesses them consummating their relationship, the Emperor has Ming executed in retaliation.
-However, Zi Yuan anticipated this: instead of giving him the type of immortality he wanted, Yuan cursed the Emperor and his soldiers, thus turning them into the Terracotta Army.
+However, fearing his death would end all he had accomplished, the Emperor summoned the sorceress Zi Yuan and sent her to a monastery with his second-in-command, General Ming, to find the long-lost Oracle Bones, which hold the key to immortality.
+Zi Yuan and Ming fall in love despite the Emperor wanting her personally.
+When one of his servants witnesses them, he has Ming executed in retaliation.
+However, Zi Yuan anticipated this: instead of giving him immortality, she cursed the Emperor and his army, turning them into the Terracotta Army.

-Centuries later, in 1946, Alex O'Connell—Rick and Evelyn O'Connell's son—and his archaeology professor Roger Wilson find the Emperor's tomb.
+In 1946, thirteen years after the deaths of Imhotep and the Scorpion King, Alex O'Connell, Rick and Evelyn O'Connell's son, and his archaeology professor, Roger Wilson, find the Emperor's tomb.
 Though attacked by a mysterious woman, they bring the sarcophagus to Shanghai.
-At the same time, the British government entrusts Rick and Evelyn to take a gemstone called the Eye of Shangri-La back to China.
+Meanwhile, the British government entrusts Rick and Evelyn to retrieve a gemstone called the "Eye of Shangri-La" and return it to China.

-In Shanghai during the Chinese New Year, the O'Connells learn that Wilson works for a rogue military faction led by General Yang and his assistant, Colonel Choi, who provided the financial backing of Alex's expedition.
-Yang believes the Emperor can lead China out of the chaos following World War II, resurrecting him using the Eye of Shangri-La, which contains mystical water from Shangri-La.
+During the Chinese New Year in Shanghai, the O'Connells learn that Wilson works for a rogue military faction led by General Yang and his assistant, Colonel Choi, who provided the financial backing for Alex's expedition.
+Yang believes the Emperor can lead China out of the chaos following World War II and the Chinese Civil War, resurrecting him using the "Eye of Shangri-La," which contains mystical water from Shangri-La.

-Revived, the Emperor accepts Yang's services but kills Wilson.
-The O'Connells attempt to stop him with Lin's help, the woman who had earlier attacked Alex, but he escapes.
+The revived Emperor accepts Yang's services but kills Wilson.
+The O'Connells try to stop him with the help of Lin, the woman who earlier attacked Alex, but he escapes.
 Lin reveals that she possesses the only weapon that can kill the Emperor—a cursed dagger.